-8.7 How many local administering agencies do you use?

-37 (25 counties, 6 tribes, 6 non-profits)

-8.8 Have you changed any local administering agencies from last year?
+- 8.7 How many local administering agencies do you use? - 33 (20 counties, 6 tribes, 7 non-profits) - 8.8 Have you changed any local administering agencies from last year?

-Yes No
+Yes Nc ----- ----

-8.9 If s so, why?
+8.9 If so, why?

+$\bowtie$

 Agency was in noncompliance with grantee requirements for LIHEAP

 Agency is under criminal investigation

-Added agency
+- Added agency

-Agency closed
+- Agency closed

-Other - describe
+- 🖄 Other describe

 During FFY 2021, the State of Wisconsin Department of Administration's Division of Energy, Housing, and Community Resources (DEHCR) determined that Wisconsin statute allows DEHCR to contract with either county or tribal governments, or other non-profit agencies to administer the LIHEAP program, known as Wisconsin Home Energy Assistance Program (WHEAP).
 Previously, 26 of Wisconsin's 72 counties were subcontracting with non-profit organizations to operate WHEAP.
 DEHCR reached out to all the state's counties and tribes to inform them that they could choose to have DEHCR contract directly with a non-profit organization, and no longer have administrative responsibilities for WHEAP.
-Thirty-three counties chose this option.
-As a result of this change, DEHCR's WHEAP contracts reduced from 78 agencies (72 counties and six tribes) to 51 agencies for FFY 2022 and have reduced further to 37 agencies for FFY 2023.
+As a result of this change, DEHCR's WHEAP contracts reduced from 78 agencies (72 counties and six tribes) to 36 agencies for FFY 2023 and have reduced further to 33 agencies for FFY 2024.

-All the non-profit organizations that will have contracts in FFY 2023 were previously operating WHEAP under a subcontract with one or more counties.
-One statewide non-profit organization has a direct contract with DEHCR to operate WHEAP for 32 counties.
+One statewide non-profit organization has a direct contract with DEHCR to operate WHEAP for 33 counties.
 This organization also processes all online applications for the entire state and operates a statewide Customer Care Center.
-The other five non-profit organizations each have a direct contract with the state and collectively serve 15 counties.